 The amount is dependent on whether you joined directly via BlueHost website or an affiliate link.
-The cheapest on their site is the Basic Plan for Shared Web Hosting package which goes at $2.95 for the first month and $7.99 from the second onwards.
+The cheapest on their site is the Basic Plan for Shared Web Hosting package.

 Each hosting package has a unique capacity to how much traffic it can handle over a specified amount of time.
 Either way, even the sites using the cheapest plan can handle a substantial amount of traffic.
 Interestingly, when they begin exhausting the resources allocated to them, BlueHost asks clients to upgrade to a higher plan.

 Can I pay for hosting on BlueHost on a monthly basis at BlueHost?

 Yes, if using higher plans on dedicated and VPS Hosting.
 Shared Hosting, which is the most popular at BlueHost, doesn’t offer a monthly payment option.
 Nonetheless, it’s worth noting that long term plans have remarkably favorable discounts and you’ll spend less when using them.

 Is it possible to create subdomains with BlueHost?

 Sure, you can.
 Just login into your account and visit the cPanel to create the subdomain.

 Yes, BlueHost with its Cloud Hosting plans is ideal for ecommerce websites.
 Its WooCommerce hosting plan, for instance, arrives with all the tools and components needed to set up an online store.

 When should I upgrade my BlueHost hosting plan?